IBMStreams/streamsx.objectstorage/demo/data.historian.event.streams.cos.exactly.once.semantics.demo/SETUP.md

   * An instance of [IBM Event Streams](https://console.bluemix.net/docs/services/EventStreams/index.html#getting_started)
   * An instance of [IBM Streaming Analytics](https://console.bluemix.net/docs/services/StreamingAnalytics/index.html#gettingstarted)

+To achieve with large data volumes high throughput (Streaming Analytics) and guaranteed performance (Event Streams) it is required to select the following service plans:
+* Enterprise plan for Event Streams
+* Premium Container for Streaming Analytics

 ## Connect Streaming Analytics service with Event Streams and COS

 Generate and get the credentials: